Lewy Bodies, Dementia, and Parkinson’s – What Does it all Mean?

 “Location, location, location”

-This saying implies that the value of real estate is inextricably linked to its locale.
-The same holds true for brain real estate.
-Because different parts of the brain control different functions, the same lesion in one part of the brain will cause one set of symptoms and in another part of the brain will cause a different set of symptoms.
+Because different parts of the brain control different functions, the same lesion in one part of the brain will cause one set of symptoms, and in another part of the brain, it will cause a different set of symptoms.

 • When Lewy bodies affect the substantia nigra, located in the midbrain portion of the brainstem, hallmark motor symptoms will emerge including resting tremor, slowness and stiffness.